Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant orderID* | long | Unique id the order for which you want to track shipment details
+merchantId* | string | Unique GUID of the merchant orderID* | int | Unique id the order for which you want to track shipment details